coderpriyal/feedbackapi/README.md

-# feedbackapi
-📮 Simple Feedback API
+# Spring Boot Mini Evaluation - 📮 Simple Feedback API

 A minimal Spring Boot 3.x REST API for submitting and viewing user feedback.
 Includes a clean HTML + JS frontend and integrates with a PostgreSQL database.